Fire restrictions now in force

 On the spot fines may be imposed for breaches of this law.

-Open air burning is only permitted on rural properties if the burning is 100 metres or more from a neighbouring residence.
+Open air burning is only permitted in farming zones if the burning is 100 metres or more from a neighbouring residence.
 Under no circumstances are offensive materials such as chemicals, rubber, plastic, petroleum, oil, paint, lawn clippings or food waste permitted to be burnt.